-At second instance, the legal costs should be imposed on the appellant if the appeal is dismissed in its entirety.
+At second instance, legal costs should be imposed on the appellant if the appeal is dismissed in its entirety.
 Legal costs may be awarded in whole or in part, or up to a maximum amount.

-In cassation appeals, the legal costs corresponding to the previous instance should be decided upon the above rules.
+In cassation appeals, the legal costs corresponding to the previous instance should be decided based upon the above rules.
 The legal costs corresponding to the cassation appeal should be paid by each party unless the judicial court orders one of the parties to bear all of them because it has sustained its action or brought the action in bad faith or in a reckless manner.
 Cassation legal costs may be awarded in whole or in part, or up to a maximum amount.

 Legal costs should be paid as requested by the court regarding each instance decision.
 Refunds are entitled in case of reversal.
 No interest is granted on these refunds.

 In the event that the judicial court recognises the appellant/claimant's (taxpayer's) right and also grants it the refund of its legal costs, according to the rules mentioned in 10.2 Judicial Court Fees, it should order the STA to pay legal costs.
 Therefore, the STA will compensate the taxpayer in this respect.

 In addition, the STA will have to pay interest on the corresponding late payment since the taxpayer paid the tax debt now revoked by the judge.
 In the event that the debt was suspended, the STA must also pay the taxpayer the cost of the guarantees provided.